ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 * IQ2_XXS --> I-quant method (indicated with _IQ), with the _XXS quantization mix type used.
 * F16  --> Using a 16 bit floating point number per parameter (no other quantization method used, only rounding a number if starting from a 32 bit floating point number).

 Each quantization method has a unique approach to quantizing parameters.
 The deeper technical details of different quantization methodologies are outside the scope of this guide.
-The main takeaway is that selecting the right model quantization is critical to running an LLM effectively on your hardware, and the most impactful quantization decision is the number of bits per parameter.You will need also need to check you have enough system memory before deploying larger models or models with higher precision/quantization.
+The main takeaway is that selecting the right model quantization is critical to running an LLM effectively on your hardware, and the most impactful quantization decision is the number of bits per parameter.
+You will need also need to check you have enough system memory before deploying larger models or models with higher precision/quantization.

 In this guide, you will not use any other quantization methods, because Arm has not made kernel optimizations for other quantization types.